CandiceDataAnalyst/King-County-House-Price-Prediction/README.md

 - **Advisory Services**: </p>
 Offer advisory services to clients, helping them make informed decisions based on the significant factors influencing house prices in King County.</P>
 - **Leveraging XGBoost**: </p>
-Considering its slightly superior performance in our analysis, using the XGBoost model for future predictive analyses could handle multicollinearity issues more effectively compared to the MLR model.</P>
+Consider using XGBoost for future predictive analyses due to its  slightly better performance and its enhanced ability to handle multicollinearity issues compared to the MLR model.</P>

 ## Further Work
 - **More sales data**:</p>